community-z-users/czt/README.txt

-  The latest version includes parser, typechecker, and printer for Z, Object Z, and Circus, an animator for Z (supports only a restricted subset of Z) as well as jEdit and eclipse plugins that give WYSIWYG editing of Z specifications and easy access to the CZT tools.
+  The latest version includes parser, typechecker, and printer for Z, Object Z, and Circus, an animator for Z (supports only a restricted subset of Z) as well as jEdit and Eclipse plugins that give WYSIWYG editing of Z specifications and easy access to the CZT tools.

   Releases can be
   {{{http://sourceforge.net/project/showfiles.php?group_id=86250}
   downloaded from Sourceforge}}.
 There are three bundles on the Sourceforge web-site.
 The bundle <corejava> is deprecated and contains only old releases of corejava.
 The bundle <czt> is a collection of all the tools that we consider mature enough to be distributed, and also contains <corejava>.
 The bundle <typechecker>